timBrockman/1701-D/src/cp/README.md

 # [Timbrockman.com || timBrockman.github.io](https://timbrockman.com)

+## Iterations

-## Current Iteration
+### Current iteration

+### Last iteration

-  This personal page is designed to take as little development time as possible.
+  A personal page is designed to take as little development time as possible.
 It uses no frameworks or libraries, just plain ol' html and css with a little optimization at build time.

+### Future iterations

+As I get things to work I'll let you know.

+  - Clean up the build and ditch tinyliquid for almost anything
+  - Add some nice AMP Components
-  From the start keeping things simple enough to stay AMP Project compliant has been in the back of my head.
-The idea will be to ramp into a progressive (likely Polymer) experience from AMP cached content + service worker + use the cached content as the data store to fetch from.
+  - From the start keeping things simple enough to stay AMP Project compliant has been in the back of my head.
+  - The idea will be to ramp into a progressive (likely Polymer) experience from AMP cached content + service worker + use the cached content as the data store to fetch from.

-## how tos

-  - build: `npm build` runs grunt build process
-  - deploy: `npm deploy`  git subtree push --prefix dist origin master
+  - I would also like to rig travis to actually build and deploy new commits.
+Create a draft branch for content, then as it is merged to the build branch travis runs, clones master in a fresh directory, then copies from build/dist to new master, then pushes new master.
+  - The PWA app template will stay generaly untouched once developed.

 ## todo:
 Moved to projects I get distracted, have new ideas, then make longer lists.

+### ongoing

+  - recheck a11y and 508
+  - recheck actual live cross-browser and device results before release
+  - Build some simple generators after the iterations reach release points.

 ### current/queued: